Would you like to awaken to the living process of your body in relationship with all life?

-My work, ‘Integrative Embodiment’ is a fusion of embodied yoga with the somatic arts.
-It integrates relational somatic enquiries with embodied resourcing tools through Emergent Movement, Embodied Relaxation, Voice and Relational Field Work.
+Integrative Embodiment integrates soulful somatic enquiries with embodied resourcing tools through Movement, Embodied Relaxation, Voice and Circles of Connection.

 I developed a programme to support teachers in schools which focuses on nourishment through embodied relaxation, gentle movement and a safe space to share.
 More on this kind of work through my sister site: Circles of Support.

-I am a qualified Yoga Therapist, specialising in yoga therapeutics for women as well as for mental health and wellbeing.
-I continue to utilise these tools in my one-to-one work through Yoga & Movement Therapy.
+I am a qualified trauma sensitive Yoga Therapist, specialising in yoga therapeutics for women as well as for mental health and wellbeing.
+I continue to utilise these tools in my one-to-one work through Movement Therapy.

 I have completed a Post Graduate Diploma in Dance and Somatic Wellbeing through UCLAN and continue to receive mentoring in somatic practice.

 Trainings and CPD’s: